 Tax increase fails in Tangipahoa Parish; Sheriff Sticker says it's back to the drawing board

-HAMMOND - Sheriff Gerald Sticker has ben in office for nearly ten months, and Saturday parish voters chose not to adopt a three-quarter cent sales tax that he says would have benefitted his office.
+HAMMOND - Sheriff Gerald Sticker has been in office for nearly ten months, and Saturday parish voters chose not to adopt a three-quarter cent sales tax that he says would have benefitted his office.

 The tax would have raised nearly $25 million dollars.
 Without that money, Sticker says his office will need to make adjustments.